artur-IT/recruitment_adSite.pro/README.md

 See the live version of [CarsSpot - SPA Project](https://artur-it.github.io/recruitment_adSite.pro/).

-Simple short Single Landingpage for recruitment.
+Simple short Single Landingpage for recruitment created according to the design in Figma.

 &nbsp;